 Like other party drugs is used to heighten ones experience at parties, raves, music festivals, etc. It can cause euphoria, increased libido, and disinhibition.

 GHB has become popular amongst gay men, in combination with meth.
-Since there is a high libido and disinhibition often times high risk sexual encounters occur.
+Since there are a high libido and disinhibition often times high-risk sexual encounters occur.
 GHB is addictive due to the effects it has on the user.
 The side effects of GHB are:

 - Visual Hallucination